st12q/professionalhud-barony/README.md

 Optimized for 43:18 aspect ratio(supposedly).
 Only 3440x1440 was tested.
 Doesn't disable achievements.

-Installation:
+Installation (NOT IN MODS FOLDER!!!):

-    Press on green button Code>Download ZIP>Unpack ZIP>You will find folder Professional HUD 43-18AR, drop it in mods folder.
+    Press on green button Code>Download ZIP>Unpack ZIP>You will find folder Professional HUD 16-9_16-10AR, make a backup of HUD_settings.json from folder data in game folder and drop it in !!data!! folder and replace file.

+For some reason on version 4.3.0 this mod refuses to load from mod menu and freezes the game.

 Steam version: